New York City Personal Injury Lawyers Near Your Area

 Using the above example, you must establish that the rear-end accident is connected to your concussion and a broken hip.
 Your attorney will probably use your medical records, the police report, and eyewitness testimony to establish the link between your injuries and the car accident.

-Proving causation is a critical part of filing a personal injury lawsuit, which is why it’s crucial to get prompt medical attention after the accident.
+Proving causation is a critical part of filing a injury lawsuit, which is why it’s crucial to get prompt medical attention after the accident.
 If you delay medical treatment, it becomes harder to argue that the accident is connected to your injuries.
 Insurance companies frequently argue that the accident victim waited too long to seek medical treatment, which could jeopardize the case.

 The Court Can Offer a Remedy for Your Claim

-This is also referred to as ‘redressability,’ which means the court can provide something to remedy your personal injury claim.
+This is also referred to as ‘redressability,’ which means the court can provide something to remedy your injury claim.
 Using the above example, the jury may provide compensation for:

 - Lost wages and benefits because of your injury